MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 2. Select **Customization** from the left pane.
 3. Select **Policy Management**.
 4. Create a new policy configuration or edit an existing one.
-5. In **Choose the scope**, choose the group for which you want to apply the policy.
+5. In **Choose the scope**, choose either the "all users" option or select the group for which you want to apply the policy.
 See [Microsoft 365 Groups for Cloud Policy](#microsoft-365-groups-for-cloud-policy) for more information.
-If you do not apply to a group, your settings will not take effect in your tenant.
 6. In **Configure Settings**, choose one of the settings listed at the top of this section.
 7. In configuration setting, choose one of the following:
     - For **Create and view Loop files in Microsoft apps that support Loop**